getdnsapi/stubby/windows/README.txt

 line by replacing 'install' with 'start', 'stop' or 'remove' in the above command.
 The start command can take 2 parameters, the logging level and a custom configuration file.

-NOTE: When running as a service, stubby will read its default configuration from
+NOTE: To avoid conflicts with existing installs, when running as a service, stubby will read its default configuration from

 C:\Program Files\Stubby\stubbyservice.yml